Department to Begin Routine Mosquito Control Activities

 In certain cases, the state may determine a need for unscheduled truck-based ULV fogging in response to a public health concern.
 In the event of an unscheduled spray, the department will issue a public notice.

-For more information on the department’s mosquito control program, visit our website or contact the program at 410-841-5870.
+For more information on the department’s mosquito control program, visit the program’s website or call 410-841-5870.